 Elsa's awesome fight scene against the Duke of Weselton's lackeys, nearly killing them with her impressive ice powers.
 Despite the relentless attacks, Elsa doesn't let up either.
-It shows that even anger gives her better control of her powers than fear.
+It shows that even anger and human survival instinct gives her better control of her powers than fear.

 Elsa running from the guards before fighting them becomes this when you realize that she's running in heels made of ice, up stairs made of ice, while skipping steps!